AJP-432/allmind/.github/status.md

 Building a full-stack web application that replicates the Rogo AI landing page (https://rogo.ai) with an AI-powered copilot chatbot for the AllMind AI Co-op technical assignment.

+## Project Guide

+We aim for building a responsive web-application suitable for both mobile and desktop devices, with clean code being paramount.
+No hacky solutions, unless absolutely necessary and justified (subject to human approval), as we strive for production-grade, best-practices software.
+Always try to use pre-built components and libraries/apis to avoid having to solve problems with known solutions.

 ## Project Structure

 ```